 It helps them invest in their future and opens up opportunities in the job market.

 It helps reduce child marriage, FGM and domestic violence as girls are more empowered; and it encourages girls to participate in politics and advocate for themselves and others.

 Period poverty and adolescent girls

-Having little or no access to sanitary products nor safe, hygienic places to use them in, can have lifelong implications for adolescent girls.
+Having little or no access to menstrual products nor safe, hygienic places to use them in, can have lifelong implications for adolescent girls.

-Period poverty can affect girls' health as they reuse old pads, tampons or rags and risk infection when they can't afford fresh or reusable sanitary protection.
+Period poverty can affect girls' health as they reuse old pads, tampons or rags and risk infection when they can't afford fresh or reusable menstrual protection.